gdamdam/awesome-decentralized-web/README.md

 * [Steemit](https://steemit.com/) - Blogging and social networking website on top of a blockchain database.
 * [Tor](https://www.torproject.org/) - Anonymous network proxy.
 * [ZeroNet](https://zeronet.io/) - a peer-to-peer web built on the Bitcoin blockchain for addressing, and identity and Namecoin for .bit domains.
+* [Dat Project](https://datproject.org) - Dat is a nonprofit-backed data sharing protocol for applications of the future.

 ### Marketplaces
 * [OpenBazaar](https://openbazaar.org/) - Marketplace, with store fronts and moderators.

+### Browsers
+* [Baker](https://beakerbrowser.com) is an experimental browser for exploring and building the next geberation peer-to-peer Web.

 ### Microblogging and Social Network